piotr-muzyka/secure-databricks-deployment/README.md

 Tested with terraform 1.5.7, azurerm v3.117.1

 ## Threat detection
-Azure Datab ricks Diagnostic Logs capture privileged activities, file access, workspace modifications, cluster resizing, and file-sharing activities for security auditing.
-Logs enable monitoring of workspace access and user actions to ensure transparency in platform activity.
+For security auditing Azure Databricks Logs shall be used.
+They capture privileged activities, file access, workspace modifications, cluster resizing, and file-sharing activities enabling monitoring of workspace access and user actions.
+In terms of Threat detection it is vital to focus on file integrity, unusual user activity and changes around permissions.

-Azure Databricks platform activity covering who’s, what, when actions shall be implemented by enabling Azure Databricks Diagnostic Logs.

-This solution allows to:
-– Captures privileged activities, file access, and workspace modifications for security auditing – Monitor and audit workspace access, cluster resizing, and file-sharing activities.

-Azure Databricks logs shall be monitored for file integrity, any unusual user activity and changes around permissions.
-Threat detection involves monitoring Azure Databricks logs for unusual user activity, file integrity issues, and permission changes.
-Audit logs are streamed to Azure Sentinel for SIEM integration, and egress traffic is inspected using Azure Firewall or Network Virtual Appliances.
+Audit logs can be then streamed to Azure Sentinel for SIEM integration.
+For egress traffic monitoring Azure Firewall logs shall be used.

-Exemplary use cases to monitor:
+Example of use cases to implement for threat detection:
 - Unusual user activity:
   - failed login attempts
   - impossible travel (switches between geo locations in short time)